Caution

 Spacing between Benchmarks:

 The easiest way to ensure significant spacing between Benchmarks is to make sure students log in to IL&L on a regular basis.
 Assuming that all 3 Benchmarks are enabled and that students start the program at the beginning of the school year, students will get the first Benchmark at the beginning of the year, the second Benchmark the first time they log in in December, and the third the first time they log in in April.
-If students log in sporadically and therefore take a long time to complete a Benchmark (since the tests often take longer than a single session to complete), that's when you're likely to experience students having only short gaps between Benchmarks, or even not taking or not completing all the Benchmarks necessary to accurately assess their growth.
+If students log in sporadically and therefore take a long time to complete a Benchmark (since the tests often take longer than a single session to complete), that's when you're likely to experience students having only short gaps between Benchmarks, or even not taking/not completing enough assessments to accurately determine their growth.

 Spacing between the Placement test and the students' first Benchmark: